 Changes to the Terms of this Notice- We can change the terms of this notice, and the changes will apply to all information we have about you.
 The new notice will be available upon request, in our office, and on this web site.

-• Privacy officer is Dr. Carolyn Johnson (her email address and phone number are available upon request)
+• Privacy officer is Dr. Todd George (his email address and phone number are available upon request)

 • If any state or other laws require greater limits on disclosures, we will comply with those laws.
 Example, if you are receiving services that are related to a court case or with the expectation of possible litigation, you do NOT have an absolute right to your medical record according to HIPAA regulations.